tgoodbody/lidR-workshop/README.md

-This repository contains the material for a two days `lidR` workshop as well as the material for its 2 hours versions.
+This repository contains the material for a two days `lidR` workshop as well as the material for its 2 hours versions and its 20 minutes showcase version.
 You can install the material on your own machine following this README.

 ## 1. Material